Hytracc Consulting

 The company claims to be a leading provider of skills for implementing the Energy Components solution of the vendor Tieto Norway.
 Hytracc Consulting was founded in 2010 and has recorded a revenue in excess of NOK 118 million in its second fiscal year 2011.
 The Owners Dividend was NOK 43 million that year.
 As of 2013, Hytracc Consulting has more than 50 employees worldwide.

-On 5 August 2014, Accenture announced in a joint release that it has entered into an agreement to acquire Hytracc Consulting, while the terms of the transaction were not disclosed.
+On 5 August 2014, Accenture declared in a joint release that it has entered into an agreement to acquire Hytracc Consulting, while the terms of the transaction were not disclosed.